This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 2010 94p

 Tasted twice - last time in September 2015.
 Not consistent notes.
-55% Merlot, 30% CF, and 15% CS.
-This wine couldn't hide all the superlatives this vintage deserves.
-Happily, for previous staff at Les Carmes, they knew precisely what they were doing.
+55% Merlot, 30% Cabernet Franc, and 15% Cabernet Sauvignon.
+This wine showed all the superlatives this vintage deserves.
+The previous staff at Les Carmes knew precisely what they were doing.
 It is a beautiful wine crammed with perfectly ripe fruit and ripe fat tannin, excellently constructed with great complexity, grace, and depth.
 Exquisite balance.
-As many other 2010s did, this wine improved dramatically after staying in the barrel and after bottling.
+Like many other wines of the 2010s, this wine improved dramatically after aging in the barrel.
 As in the 2005 version of LCHB, elegance is present here.
 I had this wine again in December 2016, but it wasn't similarly expressive.
-The bottle in question was bought at an auction and didn't come directly from the chateau, which can explain the below-par performance.
+The bottle in question was purchased at an auction and didn't come directly from the chateau, which may explain its below-par performance.

 LCHB 2009 94p

 Tasted in December 2019.
 This wine was like a sledgehammer with great intensity and concentration.
-Muscular and strong but not overdone and extracted.
+Muscular and strong, yet not overdone or exaggerated.
 Tons of perfectly ripe fruit and tannin.
 There are many, many years to go!
 Very, very impressive.

 LCHB 2007 87p

 Tasted in September 2015.
-55% M, 30% CF, and 15% CS.
+55% Merlot, 30% Cabernet Franc, and 15% Cabernet Sauvignon.
 It expressed softness, spiciness, nice acidity, smoky fruit, and light structure.
 Quite mature already and ready for consumption.

 LCHB 2005 94p

 Tasted twice - last time in September 2015.
 Consistent notes.
-50% M, 35% CF, and 15% CS.
+50% Merlot, 35% Cabernet Franc, and 15% Cabernet Sauvignon.
 This wine confirmed all the great things about this vintage.
 I regard this vintage in Bordeaux as one of the best since 1961!
-The captivating aroma of blueberries, perfectly ripe fruit, finely grained tannin, excellent acidity, depth, balance, and long caressing aftertaste.
+The captivating aroma of blueberries, perfectly ripe fruit, finely grained tannins, excellent acidity, depth, balance, and a long, caressing aftertaste.
 There is more emphasis here on elegance than concentration, and no sign of advanced aging!
 Heartbreaker wine of excellent quality.

 LCHB 1990 91p